squaredup/SquaredUp.Dashboard.Schema/README.md

 # Dashboard/perspective schema

 ## Notice
-This schema data and its assembly are designed for programmatic schema consumption and verification - not end user consumption
+This schema data and its assembly are designed for programmatic schema consumption and verification - not end user consumption.

+Additionally, the protocol buffer defined here is relatively 'impure' - dashboards use a large amount of dynamic behaviour, which requires a significant amount of logic inside the verifier.
+It is not sufficient to just parse JSON as the provided protocol buffer types

 ## Tiles